My training philosophy

 Every climber is different, and everyone needs a different approach.
 I use a combination of strength training and technical drills to help you work on multiple facets of your climbing.
 These are delivered in weekly packages, with as much room for social or outdoor climbing as you desire.

-One-on-one meetings: We will meet over Zoom (or in person, if you’re near Bend, Oregon) to talk about your climbing, training, and goals.
+One-on-one meetings: We will meet over Zoom (or in person, if you’re near Wenatchee, WA) to talk about your climbing, training, and goals.
 I believe that face to face communication is essential for forming a good coach-climber relationship.
 A PDF cannot coach you.

 Ongoing feedback: Because climbing is eminently technical, video feedback is a core part of my job.
 As your coach, I am available to you to evaluate your performance, help probe for weaknesses, or discuss beta on your projects!
 I DM with most of my clients several times a week.
 My 1-1 clients are all invited to a Slack instance.

 Technical drills: Climbing is a skill-based sport.
 If you’re not working on your technique, you are waiting for tiny, slow strength gains to account for all your progress.
 It’s hard to get better on accident.
 I prescribe technical drills to all my clients, based on their style, preferences, available facilities, and weaknesses